MarwaMohamed299/E-CommerceSystemV2./README.md

 Welcome to the E-Commerce System project!
 This .NET Core application provides a robust foundation for building an e-commerce platform with CRUD operations, user authentication using JWT, logging, pagination, and search functionality.

 ## Features

 - **CRUD Operations:**
   - Manage products, categories, and orders.

 - **User Authentication and Authorization:**
-  - Implemented using Identity for secure access.
+  - Implemented using Identity for secure access wit Json Web Token(JWT).

 - **Logging:**
   - Utilizes Serilog for capturing application events and errors.

+- **LINQ Query Logging:**
+  - Incorporates logging for LINQ queries to provide insights into data retrieval and manipulation processes.

 - **Email Notifications:**
   - SendGrid is integrated for sending emails to users.